Posts

 Val Paliy

-Since Elon Musk’s acquisition of Twitter in late 2022, the platform has undergone significant changes.
-These changes, ranging from content moderation policies to the platform’s very name, have led to a notable exodus of users.
+Since Elon Musk’s acquisition of Twitter in late 2022, the platform has undergone significant changes that impact digital marketing strategies and social media management.
+These changes, ranging from content moderation policies to the platform’s very name, have led to a notable exodus of users seeking more stable alternatives for their online presence.

 So, what’s the deal with Twitter?
 Is it just a fad, or is it here to stay?